 Bot-thoven: A Musical Robot Performer

 From Honda’s theremin playing robot (Tsujino, Okuno, & Mizumoto, 2014) to the robot used in Nigel Stanford’s music video “Automatica,” a numerous number of instrument-playing robots have been created in the past.
 While instrument playing robots demonstrate impressive accuracy in hitting correct pitches or performing in perfect rhythm, these robots lack performing with musical expression that one would find through a human performer (Kemper & Barton, 2018).
 Human performers use techniques such as dynamics - difference in volume levels - and articulation - difference in the clarity of sound - in order to convey various musical emotions to the listener.
-By working with a partner in the Computer Systems Lab, we propose to develop a robot which can read sheet music and perform with musical techniques like that of a human performer.
+With Bot-thoven, we propose to develop a robot that can perform with musical techniques like that of a human performer.

 We have chosen the xylophone to serve as the instrument for our project.
 Research shows that the strength at which a xylophone key is struck conveys different emotional responses for a listener (Chau & Horner, 2016).
 The six emotional categories which showed the strongest effects due to differing strengths was calm, mysterious, comic, angry, scary, and sad, with softer strokes especially conveying comical emotions while harder strokes conveyed mysterious and angry feelings.